-Please refer to the Board Highlights - 2019 section on page 44.
+Please refer to the Board highlights - 2020 section on pages 44 to 45.

 Annual review of Directors' independence

 The NC reviews and determines annually whether each Director is independent in accordance with the stringent standards required of financial institutions prescribed under the Banking CG Regulations.
 Under the Banking CG Regulations, an "independent director" is defined to mean a Director who is: